BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

 Well, there is another way to setup AppVeyor: by adding a [appveyor.yml](http://www.appveyor.com/docs/appveyor-yml) file to your solution, which describes the override actions regarding the gui/website.
 And in that yaml file, you have the option of an [init section](http://www.appveyor.com/docs/build-configuration#configuring "build-configuration"), that is ran before the git cloning.

-That is pretty powerfull.
+That is pretty powerful.
 You can put all the settings in that yaml file, so in the AppVeyor gui you only have to create the project, the rest will be done in the appveyor.yml.
 See the example below:

     # appveyor.yml file